 of ordained prophets.

 The third verse of Angelou’s Savior departs from the four-line pattern established in the first half of the poem.
-This verse is fairly straightforward in meaning, and continues to avoid rhyme, but rather takes advantage of line breaks to emphasize ideas, and atmospheric language to convey meaning.
+This verse is fairly straightforward in meaning and continues to avoid rhyme, but rather takes advantage of line breaks to emphasize ideas, and atmospheric language to convey meaning.
 The speaker views their savior, presumably Jesus Christ, as being present through footprints that “mark the crest of / billowing seas,” a seeming oxymoron that may be a reference to a popular story that describes Jesus as having walked upon the water.
 In contrast to this miraculous event, the speaker goes on to describe words carved in tablets, a significantly more boring image that contrasts with the “joy” that is placed on its own line for effect.
-This verse laments how something as wonderful as the idea of a savior, as a miracle-worker who could be attuned with the natural world, can be faded and forgotten and become little more than words in stone.
-The images of billowing seas and carved rock contrast with one another, with the sea being a much livelier, more impressive, and powerful image than the one that follows.
+This verse laments how something as wonderful as the idea of a savior, as a miracle worker who could be attuned with the natural world, can be faded and be forgotten and become little more than words in stone.
+The images of billowing seas and carved rock contrast with one another, with the sea being a much livelier, more impressive, and more powerful image than the one that follows.

 Visit us again, Savior.

 In the last verse, the speaker calls out to the figure represented in their faith, if not their religion, and describes the followers of that faith as being burdened and blinded children, who have forgotten the essence of what it is they pray to.
 The images described in this verse are all associated with being lost.
 The most striking image invoked is that of a blinding “patina of wisdom” — specifically the idea that wisdom can be a blinding force, one that leads to a significant amount of thinking and not quite enough experiencing.